In Trump’s shadow, Congress-at-home eyes reboot during virus

 Changing the rules to allow lawmakers to cast votes or hold hearings from home would be unprecedented in House and Senate history.
 The Constitution requires lawmakers be “present” for most action.

 The simmering debate cuts across political fault lines.
 Some lawmakers want to stick with tradition; others are tech-savvy and ready for change.
-A vocal band of conservatives insists Congress must reopen now, despite public heath warnings, echoing Trump’s push to end the shutdown.
+A vocal band of conservatives insists Congress must reopen now, despite public health warnings, echoing Trump’s push to end the shutdown.
 Others have no interest in returning to the crowded Capitol complex until it’s safe.

 House Speaker Nancy Pelosi, D-Calif., shelved a proposal for proxy voting this past week after Republicans objected.
 Once resistant to what she called “Congress by Zoom” meeting, she tapped a bipartisan task force to present fresh ideas.